Antonín Dvořák: Symphonies

 Adolf Čech premiered more of Dvořák's symphonies than anyone else.
 He conducted the first performances of Nos.
 2, 5 and 6; the composer premiered Nos.
 7 and 8; Bedřich Smetana led Nos.
 3 and 4; Anton Seidl conducted No. 9; and Milan Sachs premiered No. 1.

 Symphonic poems

-Franz Liszt invented the symphonic poem, never employed by more conservative Romantic composers such as Brahms.
 Dvořák wrote five symphonic poems, all in 1896–1897 with sequential opus numbers: The Water Goblin, Op.
 107; The Noon Witch, Op.
 108; The Golden Spinning Wheel, Op.
 109; The Wild Dove, Op.
 110; and A Hero's Song, Op.
 111. The first four of poems are based upon ballads from the collection Kytice by the Czech folklorist Karel Jaromír Erben.
 A Hero's Song is based on a program of Dvořák's devising and is believed to be autobiographical.